johankraft/DevAlertDemoSTM32L475/README.md

 This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on the STM32L4 IoT Discovery kit, https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html, with FreeRTOS.

-NOTE: This is not yet an official Percepio demo, but a work in progress.
-It is working but has a few rough corners, and the instructions are not yet complete.

 The demo includes the DevAlert target library (DFM) extended with the CrashCatcher library (for crash dumps), and as well as the TraceRecorder library for providing traces to Tracealyzer.
 These libraries are found under \libraries\3rdparty.

 Examples of how to use the DFM library is found in main.c (vendors\st\boards\stm32l475_discovery\aws_demos\application_code\main.c)